smithy-lang/smithy-examples/decorators/README.md

 The `canDecorate` method serves as a quick filter for the decorator to let Smithy know whether it knows how to decorate the given event.
 This usually can be done by using the id of the event.

-The `decorate` method does the decoration part by updating the event but might decide not to and return it as-is.
+The `decorate` method adds additional information to the the validation event by updating the event object but might decide not to and return it as-is.
 Implementations can decide how exactly to update the event but the best way is to add a "hint" to nudge the user towards the right solution for the problem.